 When I wasn’t distracted by the display of wildflowers, I was noticing large yucca plants.
 Many were blooming.

-Another 90 minutes after the last break it was time to stop again.
-This time, the break took longer because I stopped for water.
+Another 90 minutes after the last break, it was time to stop again.
+This break took longer because I stopped for water.

 A cache had been set up for hikers on a spur trail about two-tenths-of-a-mile from the main trail.